 Measuring, tracking, and reporting progress against our performance framework is an important part of what we do.

-As a government agency with the responsibility for investing public funds in health research, it is essential that we are transparent and accountable in all that we do.
+As the primary government agency with responsibility for investing public funds in health research, it is essential that we are transparent and accountable in all that we do.
 Our performance framework enables us to set targets, and to better understand our challenges and opportunities – all of which helps us make good decisions about where to focus investment or grow needed capacity and capability.